Biohazard and Sewage Emergency Tips

 Biohazard contaminants should be considered very dangerous as they can pose a serious health risk.
 Sewer backups and flood water are two common biohazard scenarios that can affect homes and businesses.
-SERVPRO of Limestone and Lawrence Counties has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.
+SERVPRO of Limestone and Lawrence Counties, Decatur has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.

 Need Biohazard Cleanup?
 Call Us Today – (256) 233-4033

 After any biohazard or sewage contamination in your home or business, your primary focus should be safety:

 - Is it safe to stay in the house?

 - Exposure to biological and chemical contaminants can pose serious health consequences.

 - Flood water can contain sewage, pesticides, and other contaminants.

 - Only do activities that are safe for you to perform.